herzbube/littlego-web/README.md

 The WebSocket server is now ready for start.
 On startup, the Websocket server immediately performs a test connection to the database so that configuration problems are detected without delay.
 If there is a connection problem, the WebSocket server immediately aborts with an exception.

+## Configuring the URL base path

+An important aspect of the web server configuration is the location where the user can access the application.
+The project's default configuration assumes that the application is accessible from the document root, i.e. from the base path

+    /

+This typically is the case if you run Little Go for the Web in its own virtual host, or from the PHP built-in web server in a dev/test environment.

+If you want to make Little Go for the Web accessible from a different base path than `/`, then you have to specify that URL base path in the config file `config.php`.

 ## Debugging the client

 Search the client-side JavaScript code for the following line: